‘Math Madness’ hits Ponderosa Middle School in Klamath Falls

 DeGroot believes math skills are a common denominator for many careers.

-“I want to be an architectural engineer.”
-Says DeGroot.
+“I want to be an architectural engineer,” said DeGroot.
 “And math is a huge part of that, because I need to decide how tall the buildings are going to be, what’s the square footage – and I think math is a big involvement in that.”

 Beau Stork will be moving on to High School next year, but he hopes ‘Math Madness’ will continue infinitely.
 “I really hope so – It’s a great event that really helps the community, and Pondo here.”